-- Submitted formal schedule for review and Monthly Progress Report. - Worked on development of test procedures (ongoing). - JPB reviewed a number of the 23 test procedures submitted last month.
-Comments were returned to the contractor on 10 of these procedures.
+- Submitted formal schedule for review and Monthly Progress Report. - Worked on addressing comments to test procedures (ongoing). - JPB reviewed a number of the 23 test procedures submitted last month.
+Comments were returned to the contractor on 10 of these procedures. - JPB completed a quality systems audit of ARINC.
+There were no findings.